 - Drip: One of the best email marketing plugins for WordPress.

-- Sucuri: Stop malware and hackers from attacking your website.
+- Sucuri: Stop malware and hackers from attacking your website with the best WordPress security plugin.

 - BackupBuddy: Create backups of your website, store data in an offsite location, and restore your website within minutes.